 Want to learn about the intersections of technology, diplomacy, and international security?
 Interested in how emerging technologies like AI and 5G will impact economic growth, cybersecurity, and global governance?
 Apply to the Cyber Team, or attend a Cyber Club event, and hear all about it.

 Ruthie Kesri, Communications Director: email@example.com

 The Cyber Club hosts public talks every few weeks, where Club members will have the opportunity to hear talks from cyber experts in government, academia, think tanks, and private industry.
 It's a fun but low-commitment way to learn more about the ever-changing cyber world around us!

 Previous speakers have spanned future of war strategist Peter W. Singer, former PDDNI Stephanie O'Sullivan, and NSA executive Deb Crawford.
 To get more information on the Club, contact co-presidents Aden (firstname.lastname@example.org) or Jess (email@example.com)

 Pictured: Stephanie O'Sullivan, former Principal Deputy Director of National Intelligence, speaks to a packed lecture hall about innovation, diversity, and competition in emerging technologies.

 The Cyber Team

-The Cyber Team is a competitive subset of the Cyber Club, which attends 'war room'-like competitions such as the Atlantic Council’s Cyber 9/12.
-We bring together students looking for a rigorous, hands-on “crash course” in cyber strategy that mixes weekly expert presentations with mock security briefs and crisis simulations.
-To learn more about the Team, from the application process to supporting its efforts, contact President Justin Sherman at email@example.com.
+The Cyber Team is a competitive subset of the Cyber Club, which attends policy 'war room' competitions such as the Atlantic Council's Cyber 9/12 and technical hacking competitions such as the PCDC.
+We bring together students looking for a rigorous, hands-on “crash course” in cybersecurity that mixes weekly expert presentations with mock security briefs, technical exercises, and crisis simulations.

 Cyber Club Meetings